prjctgeek/foodie/content/recipes/saurkrat/index.md

 <img src="purple.jpg" alt="kraut jar" width=250>

-### How to use saurkraut?
+### How to use sauerkraut?

-- Reuben sandwhiches
+- Reuben sandwiches
 - In salads
-- With shaved apple and brautwurst
+- With shaved apple and bratwurst